ankushjain358/coderjony-statiq-blog/input/blogs/logging-to-aws-cloudwatch-using-log4net-in-net-core.md

 ```

 ### For Non-Host Console Apps
-Applications not having Generic Host implementation may use below code to configure Log4Net.
+Applications not having Generic Host implementation may use the below code to configure Log4Net.
 ```cs
 var loggerFactory = LoggerFactory.Create(builder =>
 {